bemong1/BemongLibrary/README.md

 # BemongLibrary
-A "c++ library" with several additional features.
+A "c++ Extension library" with several additional features.